 Click on the image for a larger version.

 Installation of these capacitors significantly reduced the amount of inverter noise present on 630 meters and "noticeably" reduced it on 2200 meters.
-Eyebrows might be raised about the rather long lead lengths to connect these capacitors - both on the "ground" and the "hot" side.
+Eyebrows might be raised about the rather long lead lengths to connect these capacitors - both on the "ground" and the "hot" side, but this could not be helped.
 At these low frequencies (e.g. <500 kHz) this isn't as critical as it might be at HF, but lead length should be minimized.

 Another pair of capacitors (not shown in the attached pictures) was similarly installed in the breaker panel that is on the "unprotected" side of the isolation switch: Whereas those in the picture are on the "house" side of the Powerwall, the others are on the "utility" side.